 mat Matrix to evaluate (e.g. expression matrix).
-Target nodes in rows and conditions in columns. rownames (mat) must have at least one intersection with the times How many permutations to do?
+Target nodes in rows and conditions in columns. rownames (mat) must have at least one intersection with the elements in network . target column.

-.mor Column with edge mode of regulation (i.e. mor).

-.likelihood Deprecated argument.
+.mor Column with edge mode of regulation (i.e. mor). .likelihood Deprecated argument.
 Now it will always be set to 1.